even4void/aliquote/content/micro/apache-incubation.md

 ---

 The number of projects hosted under the Apache Software Foundation never ceases to fascinate me.
-Now, there's [Jena](http://jena.apache.org), for the semantic web!
+Today, I discovered [Jena](http://jena.apache.org) for the semantic web!